Aibarret/01-Interactive-Fiction/README.md

 Python 3.9.1 and Twine 2 (twison 0.0.1 format)

 ## References
-Story conpect was inspired by the Shin Megami Tensei series.
+Story concept was inspired by the Shin Megami Tensei series.

 ## Future Development
 Two specific item variables for different endings and a damage system.